emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

      git push github branch/2023-01-06/speed-hax:branch/2023-01-06/speed-hax

    You will need to wait for results from Travis CI.
 [Add details of how to see them.
-RB 2023-07-01] [Some sort of ``--force`` option may be required if we're pushing back to the same branch we started with, such as when it's a Ravenbrook development branch.
+RB 2023-07-01] [Some sort of ``--force-with-lease`` option may be required if we're pushing back to the same branch we started with, such as when it's a Ravenbrook development branch.
 RB 2023-07-01]

    See step 5 about what to do if tests do not pass.